 On some occasions, the School may need to make use of drug testing.
-Full details on these procedures are available from the Senior Deputy Head.
+Full details on these procedures are available from the Headmaster's PA.
 Parents are urged, if they are concerned about their children's wellbeing, to contact the pastoral staff.
 We will always support and help families wherever, and however, we can.